-Ecologists are warning that there might be more Lyme disease in the Northeast this year than ever before.
 Transmitted by deer ticks, Lyme disease is the most prevalent vector-borne disease (an infection transmitted by insects) in the country, with possibly as many as 300,000 cases each year, according to the Centers for Disease Control and Prevention.
-Research from the Johns Hopkins Bloomberg School of Public Health has shown that the disease costs the U.S. health-care system up to $1.3 billion a year.
+Research from the Johns Hopkins Bloomberg School of Public Health has shown that the disease costs the U.S. health care system up to $1.3 billion a year.
 While the good news is that complete recovery is possible in all but the rarest of cases, it's best to avoid Lyme disease altogether.
 Here are 25 facts you should know, from prevention to diagnosis and treatment.

 Lyme disease, caused by the bacteria Borrelia burgdorferi, comes only from the bite of the black-legged deer tick.
 There is no way to get it from anybody else.
-However, since it's a bacterial infection, people can get Lyme disease more than once.
+Since it's a bacterial infection, though, people can get Lyme disease more than once.

 Black-legged deer ticks are tiny eight-legged arachnids that are the size of poppy seeds in their young "nymph" stage and grow to about the size of sesame seeds in their adult stage.
 When unfed, they are flat, but they become rounder and redder when gorging on the blood of mammals.
 They move by crawling; they don't fly or jump.

 Most of the ticks that carry the disease can be found in woodlands, particularly where woodlands meet lawn.
 They live in tall grass and small shrubs, under groundcover, and anywhere you'd typically find rodents, like woodpiles.
-Lyme disease used to be found only in western Wisconsin and between New Jersey and Connecticut, but now it's in most of the country, though still most prevalent in the Northeast.
+Lyme disease used to be found only in western Wisconsin and between New Jersey and Connecticut, but now it's in most of the country -- and newly reported in Canada, as a result of climate change -- though still most prevalent in the Northeast and Midwest.